|Mr Murray Jagger||Chairman of the Board|

-The Board has two committees, the Audit and Risk Committee and the Remuneration Committee.
+The Board has four committees, the Audit and Risk Committee, Remuneration Committee, Board Nomination Committee and Health and Safety Committee.

 Audit and Risk Committee

-Ms Elena Trout is Chairperson of the Audit and Risk Committee which meets at least twice a year and has the following objectives:
+Ms Elena Trout is Chairperson of the Audit and Risk Committee which meets at least four times a year and has the following objectives:

 The primary objective of the Audit and Risk Committee is to assist the Board of Directors in fulfilling its oversight responsibilities.
 The Committee reviews the financial reporting process, the system of internal control and management of business risks, the audit process, and the Company’s process for monitoring compliance with laws and regulations.

 - oversees and appraises the quality of the audits conducted by the Company’s external auditors;